NZ fan who racially abused Jofra Archer banned for 2 years

 The man would be liable for further police action if he breaches the ban, New Zealand Cricket spokesman Anthony Crummy said.

-“We’d again like to extend our apologies to Jofra and the England team management for such an unsavory incident and reiterate once more that this type of behaviour is completely unacceptable,” Crummy said.
+“We’d again like to extend our apologies to Jofra and the England team management for such an unsavory incident and reiterate once more that this type of behavior is completely unacceptable,” Crummy said.

-“We want to thank the New Zealand Police for their efforts in identifying the person responsible, and for making it clear that this type of behaviour will not be minimised.”
+“We want to thank the New Zealand Police for their efforts in identifying the person responsible, and for making it clear that this type of behavior will not be minimized.”

 Crummy said NZC would not identify the man or release information that could lead to his identification.